Pacific fisher (Martes pennanti)

 California's Department of Fish and Game has completed its review of the status of the Pacific fisher, concluding "The Department recommends to the Fish and Game Commission that designation of the fisher in California as threatened/endangered is not warranted."

 The Department had determined last March (2009), that the fisher qualified as a candidate species under the California Endangered Species Act, in response to a petition filed by the Center for Biological Diversity in 2008.
-We will post the new decision/status review here as soon as the final version becomes available.
+You can read the final decision/status review here.

 January 7, 2010 - Conservationists Defeat Attack on Pacific Fisher